infamous55/cpp-notes/fundamentals/basics.md

 ### Input and Output

-To access input and output the `iostream` header file must be included at the beginning of the program.
+To access input and output, the `iostream` header file must be included at the beginning of the program.
 The `std::cout` object is used together with `<<` operator to print to the terminal, and `std::cin` is used together with `>>` to read user input.
 The `std::endl` object or the `\n` character can be used to insert a new line.

 ```cpp